I made changes to my EC2 instance's sshd_config file and now I can't access my instance using SSH. How do I resolve this?

 $ ssh -i "myawskey.pem" email@example.com -vvv

 The preceding example uses myawskey.pem for the private key file, and firstname.lastname@example.org as the user name.
-Substitute your key file and your user name for the example's key file and user name.
-Make sure you use the Region where your instance is located.
+Substitute your key file and user name for the example's key file and user name.
+Make sure that you use the Region where your instance is located.